-(e) Source materials. - When a party relies on a source of law that is not readily and publicly available free of charge, a copy of that source of law must be provided to the Board and the other party.
+(e) Source materials. - When a party relies on a source of law that is not readily available, a copy of that source of law must be provided to the Board and the other party.

 When a party relies upon any supporting document, a copy of that document must be provided to the Board and the other party.